isacrajan/TurnersFallsOF/README.md

 # TurnersFallsOF
-Open channel flume simulation with one baffle.
+OpenFOAM case setup for an open channel flume simulation with one baffle.